ltlearn2code/Testing/README.md

 which title, description or tags contain the text will be returned.

 ```
- * Display each photo in a lightbox if you click on individual one
+ * Display each photo in a lightbox when you click on individual one.
+If you click on the
+ photo again, you can see the title and the effect created by Blueimp (it's very nice you
+ should try it)

+Happy coding! :)

+Lan Tran